dmitrymomot/gokit/randomname/README.md

 ## Overview

 The `randomname` package generates human-readable, memorable names in either "adjective-noun" or "adjective-noun-suffix" format.
 It's designed for creating workspace, project, or resource identifiers with built-in collision prevention.
+This package is thread-safe and suitable for concurrent use in applications where unique identifiers are needed.

 ## Features

 - Thread-safe implementation with mutex protection
-- Session-based uniqueness tracking
+- Session-based uniqueness tracking to prevent duplicates
 - Support for custom validation callbacks (e.g., database checks)
-- Two name formats:
+- Two name formats with varied collision probability:
   - "adjective-noun" (brave-tiger)
   - "adjective-noun-xxxxxx" (brave-tiger-1a2b3c)
-- Rich word variety: 42 adjectives × 44 nouns (1,848 base combinations)
+- Rich word variety with 42 adjectives × 44 nouns (1,848 base combinations)
-- With 24-bit suffix: ~31 billion unique combinations
+- With 24-bit suffix: ~16.7 million unique combinations per base name

 ## Usage